Camille Giraud Akeju

 Director, Anacostia Community Museum

-Before coming to the Smithsonian, Akeju, 55, served since 1999 as president and CEO at The Harlem School of the Arts, where she was responsible for administration, programming, fundraising and community relations.
-Since 1964, The Harlem School of the Arts has provided beginning to advanced instruction in dance, music, theater and the visual arts from preschool students to young adults.
+Before this appointment, Akeju had been the president and CEO of the Harlem School of the Arts in New York City since 1999.
+She was responsible for administration, programming, fundraising and community relations at the school, which provides beginning to advanced instruction in dance, music, theater and the visual arts for students from pre-school to adult.

 # # #